Derivation of the Variational Bayes Equations: Discussion

 Beal notes that $F(q_x(x),\theta)$ is a lower bound on $L(\theta)$ and is a functional of the free distributions $q_{x_i}(x_i)$ and of $\theta $ (the dependence on $y$ is left implicit).
 The inequality introduced in the third expression makes use of \textit{Jensen's inequality}.

-Beal notes: ``Defining the energy of a global configuration $(x, y)$ to be $−ln (p(x, y | \theta))$, the lower bound $F(q_x(x), \theta)\leq L(\theta)$ is the negative of a quantity known in statistical physics as the free energy: the expected energy under $q_x(x)$ minus the entropy of $q_x(x)$ (Feynman, 1972; Neal and Hinton, 1998).''
+Beal notes: ``Defining the energy of a global configuration $(x, y)$ ... the lower bound $F(q_x(x), \theta)\leq L(\theta)$ is the negative of a quantity known in statistical physics as the free energy: the expected energy under $q_x(x)$ minus the entropy of $q_x(x)$ (Feynman, 1972; Neal and Hinton, 1998).''

 Beal further notes that \textbf{$F(q_x(x),\theta)$ is the negative} of what is known, in statistical thermodynamics, as the \textit{free energy} of a system, which is the \textit{expected energy} ($H$) under $q_{x}(x)$ minus the entropy of $q_{x}(x)$.
-Thus, when we shift to the notation of Friston (op.cit.), we reverse the signs on all of the terms on the right-hand-side of Eqn.~\ref{eqn:basic-free-energy-Beal-using-Friston-notation}.
+Thus, when we shift to the notation of Friston (op.cit.), we reverse the signs on all of the terms on the right-hand-side of Eqn.~\ref{eqn:basic-free-energy-Beal-using-Friston-notation}, as well as the direction of the inequality.